 Sponging and tupping

 With a small flock and full-time jobs lambing can be difficult.
-Following our experience of a really compact lambing window we decided to sponge the ewes again this year.
+Following our experience of a really compact lambing window we decided to sponge the ewes again.
 Sponges allow you to synchronise the time that the ewes come in to season, which should also therefore synchronise their lambing dates.

 So instead of them being distributed randomly over a 17-day (or several 17-day) period they are tighter together and more predictable.
 This allows us to book leave from work and be around to deal with any issues promptly.